 Thermostats – Carrier Versus Rheem Heat Pumps

 The wire that ran to install these thermostats is not similar to your typical everyday thermostat.
 It will not work on a typical thermostat.
 This takes options away from you in the future if the thermostat were to go bad for one reason or the other.
 Or just say you want to change to a different thermostat in the future.
-If you have the communicating thermostat and you want to change you will have to run new thermostat wire.
+If you have the communicating thermostat and you want to change you will have to run a new thermostat wire.

 Therefore, to avoid this in the future, simply make a request to the contractor.
-The contractor can run regular heat pump thermostat wire (18-10) along with the communicating thermostat wire.
+The contractor can run a regular heat pump thermostat wire (18-10) along with the communicating thermostat wire.
 This will give you options in the future if you want or need to change the thermostat.